Paleo General Chicken (or General Tso’s Chicken) is crispy tender breaded pan-fried chicken engulfed in delicious sauce.

 Cook, stirring constantly, until the sauce is very thick and chicken is cooked through, about 5 minutes.
 Stir in the green onion and sesame seeds.

-- Replace the coconut aminos with liquid aminos or soy sauce.
+- Replace the coconut aminos with liquid aminos or low-sodium soy sauce if you don’t need this to be a paleo friendly recipe.

-- Substitute arrowroot flour for the tapioca flour.
+- Substitute arrowroot flour or corn starch for the tapioca flour.

 - Add 2 to 3 teaspoons of grated fresh ginger to the sauce if you’re a big ginger lover.